LLNL/axom/src/index.rst

 ---------

-We also have a chat room on LLNL's Cisco Jabber instance called 'Axom Dev' and a Microsoft Teams room called "Axom".
-They open to anyone on the llnl network.
+We also have a chat room on LLNL's Cisco Jabber instance called 'Axom Dev' and a Microsoft Teams room called 'Axom'.
+They open to anyone on the LLNL network.
 Just log onto Jabber or Teams and join the room.

 ---------------------------------